yashkoli836/RBAC-system/README.md

 To test user access use this -> curl -H "Authorization: Bearer your-token" http://localhost:3000/user, curl -H "Authorization: Bearer your-token" http://localhost:3000/admin

-you have to run this in bash terminal with the auth token that was generated uring registration or login.
+you have to run this in bash terminal with the auth token that was generated during registration or login.